What Does It Mean to

 Be an Apostle Today?

+Did you know that you’re an important apostle for today’s world?
 All of our lives, we’ve struggled to become somebody special.
 We’ve spent much time and money and effort striving to become successful.
 But when we get there, we find out that we still don’t feel important enough.

 That’s because we’re measuring our value by the world’s standards, which never satisfies.
 Apart from God, we are nothing.
 But in Him and through Him, we are special!
 We are apostles!
 He created us with a special purpose in mind.